 Most Christmas markets in London open in mid-November, and run until the end of the year.

-The pop-up markets are generally open from late morning to night, 7 days a week – I’ll update each listing once opening dates and times are confirmed.
+The pop-up markets are generally open from late morning to night, 7 days a week.
+I’ll update each listing once opening dates and times are confirmed, usually in October or early November.
+A few of the markets are only open for limited dates, so it’s best to check to make sure they are open before you visit.

 Christmas markets in London